-Having adequate folate levels is essential at every age.
+Having adequate folate (folic acid) levels is essential regardless of age.
 Think of folate as a supernutrient that’s responsible for the growth and repair of virtually every cell within the body.
+Super important job, right?

-Folate has proven to be particularly important during pregnancy – low folate status during pregnancy has been associated with neural tube defects which are serious birth defects of the brain, spine, or spinal cord in the developing baby.
+If there is a single most important time of our lives to have sufficient levels of folate, it would be pregnancy.
+Low folate status during pregnancy has been associated with neural tube defects which are serious birth defects of the brain, spine, and spinal cord in the developing baby.

-32 Nutritious Foods High in Folate (Folic Acid):
+32 Nutritious Foods Highest in Folate (Folic Acid):

 Data acquired from nutritiondata.self.com.